Roelof Sleijster

 (1766-1835)

-On 4 mei 1846 Roelof Sleijster departed from Arnhem to America, with the purpose of Wisconsin.
+On 4 mei 1846 Roelof Sleijster departed from Velp, Arnhem to America, with the purpose of Wisconsin.
 That was just before the end of his study.
-He was a student of the separated ("Afgescheiden") preachers Brummelkamp and Van Raalte.
+He was a student of the separated ("afgescheiden") preachers Brummelkamp and Van Raalte.
 He was an important pioneer and passed information on to The Netherlands.
 On 25 august 1846 he wrote a letter to Ref.
 Brummelkamp.
+See "Landverhuizers".
 On 24 September 1846 Ref.
 Van Raalte departed from Holland with a group, also with the purpose of Wisconsin, but his choice was not made yet.
-At his arrival in Ameria he did choose by the advice of American friends for Grand Rapids, where he had to survive many troubles and where many died that winter.
+At his arrival in America he did choose by the advice of American friends for Grand Rapids, where he had to survive many troubles and where many died that winter.

-On the 'shiplist'
+(1822-1913) On the 'shiplist'

 are standing the names of Jansje and Dientje Liesveld, 24 and 22 years old.
 On 4 June 1847 the ship arrived in New York and a year later, on 26 July 1847 Roelof and Johanna married in Milwaukee/Wisconsin and settled in Alto / Wisconsin.